-Injured or diseased animals must be slaughtered or killed on the spot.
-However, the competent authority may authorize the transport of injured or diseased animals for the purpose of slaughter or killing provided that such transport does not entail further suffering for the animals.
+12. Injured or diseased animals must be slaughtered or killed on the spot.
+However, the Veterinary Services may authorise the transport of injured or diseased animals for the purpose of slaughter or killing provided that such transport does not entail further suffering for the animals.